 You must test the user acceptance of your product before and after you launch it.
 Also, try using your product from the customer's point of view.
 Even the slightest blip can consume a lot of time for new users.

 This practice will help you identify and remove any obstacles to your product.

 You need to map out the personalized customer onboarding journey and avoid irrelevant steps for each customer's specific needs without overwhelming the customers.

 Enterprise SaaS platforms must provide a clear pathway that helps roll out solutions in phases to deliver a higher level of understanding of the platform before customers move forward to the next one.

 Enterprise SaaS platforms must have a great product design and user interface to enhance your user experience and the perception of the value you deliver with your product.

 Your UI needs to be simple with a minimalist design that is easy to navigate through your product with the help of personalized content.

 Customer retention is the ultimate goal for customer success managers, but they need to understand, measure, and deliver a shorter time to value.
 Educating your customers and providing them with a quick solution to eliminate friction helps you with continuous value delivery.

 Building a long-term customer relationship requires you to minimize your time to value with the help of an effective onboarding process with various touch points you make with your customers.

-For an effective onboarding platform for your SaaS enterprise, you need to go for the best customer onboarding platform to help your customers achieve their goals by shortening the time to value and securing their loyalty.
+For an effective onboarding platform for your SaaS enterprise, you must go for the best customer onboarding platform to help your customers achieve their goals by shortening the time to value and securing their loyalty.